DONATE

 Many Stanford international spouses put their careers on hold while their spouse pursues academic studies at Stanford.
 The Spouse Education Fund program awards grants toward supporting one course to enrich the experience of the spouse professionally or personally while they are at Stanford.

-SEF Committee members Dolly Verplank (Chairwoman), Gwyn Dukes, Ann Fathman, and Sande Stuart.
+Committee members Gwyn Dukes, Ann Fathman, Dolly Verplank (Chairwoman), and Ann Brady.

 It is a privilege to know these accomplished and interesting spouses, and to learn about and support their interests and goals.
 The impact of SEF grants on the lives of the recipients goes far beyond the monetary value of the award.